-This fascinating case was written about extensively in Rebecca Skloot’s The Immortal Life of Henrietta Lacks, published in 2010.
-It follows the 31 year-old African American woman (and wife and mother of five children) who was inflicted with an aggressive form of cervical cancer.
-In the early 1950s, cancerous cells were obtained from Lacks’ cervix (without her consent, as informed consent was not legally required at that time in the United States).
-Soon after Lacks’ death (due to her incurable cancer), the cells were propagated in a lab thanks to their cancerous nature, allowing them to continue to divide and replicate in an uncontrollable manner.
-The cells were distributed to scientists around the world for further studies and research, again without any consent from the source’s family members.
-In this way, the cells of Henrietta Lacks were immortalized.
+Henrietta Lacks was a 31 year-old African American woman, wife, and mother of five children who was inflicted with an aggressive form of cervical cancer.
+In 1951, cancerous cells were obtained from Lacks’ cervix without her consent, as informed consent was not legally required at that time in the United States.
+Soon after Lacks’ early death, her cells were successfully propagated in a lab thanks to their cancerous nature, allowing them to continue to divide and replicate in an uncontrollable manner.
+The cells, named HeLa (using the first two letters of the patient’s first and last names), were distributed to scientists around the world for further research, again without any consent from the patient’s family members.
 Amazingly, it is thought that the number of HeLa cells in existence today far exceeds the number of cells in Lacks’ body (for reference, a human body has over 60 trillion cells).
-The cells were initially given an alternate name, but they were soon traced to Lacks.
-Subsequently her name, in connection to this scientific wonder, was published not long after her death.